Bella Hadid Bares Breasts & Dyes Hair: Looks ‘Scary Skinny’ Amid Lyme Disease

 But it’s not all about accidents when it comes to Bella’s styles.
 She also flaunted her figure in a shockingly sheer Dior gown with a bustier, taking the see-through trend to a new level by revealing her breasts.

-The Daily Mail tweeted out the news of that nip slip wardrobe malfunction, keeping it safe by using black bar to hide Hadid’s nipples.
+The Daily Mail tweeted out the news of that nip slip wardrobe malfunction, keeping it safe by using a black bar to hide Hadid’s nipples.

 Braless Bella Hadid suffers EPIC wardrobe malfunction after LOVE Magazine LFW bash https://t.co/1SsIf33Jrx pic.twitter.com/PBJgR2Pku5